-I suppose you could say York was my first ‘solo’ trip – it was the first I went away without my parents on a school trip aged 10.
-Since then I’ve been back a couple of times and have found different things to love with each visit.
-With influences from the Romans, Vikings, Normans, Tudors and Victorians, you’ve got a whole snapshot of British history in one city.
+You could say that York was my first ever ‘solo’ trip – it was the first place I ever visited without my parents on a school trip when I was 10.
+Since then I’ve been back again and again, and have found different things to love with each visit.
+With influences from the Romans, Vikings, Normans, Tudors and Victorians, York is a snapshot of British history in one city.
 But there’s a lot more to York besides its history – cobbled lanes, over 30 museums and attractions, interesting little shops, tea rooms and cosy pubs.
 All of which help make it one of my favourite UK city break destinations.
-So here’s my guide to how to spend 48 hours in York.
+So here’s my 48-hour itinerary for the perfect weekend in York.

-Check in to Marmadukes Town House Hotel, a Victorian townhouse in the leafy area of Bootham, about 10 minutes’ walk from the city centre.
-The former gentleman’s residence is full of character with antique furniture and some of the 21 bedrooms come with four-poster beds and roll-top baths.
+Check in to Marmadukes Town House Hotel, a Victorian townhouse in the leafy area of Bootham, about 10 minutes’ walk from the centre of York.
+This former gentleman’s residence turned hotel is full of character with antique furniture, and some of the 21 bedrooms come with four-poster beds and roll-top baths.
 It’s all very dimly lit and romantic, with a bar and couple of cosy lounges downstairs.
-Double rooms start from £89 a night.
+Standard double rooms start from £79 a night.

-You don’t need to go far for dinner as the hotel’s Park Restaurant has been rated the best in York.
-I’m not normally a fan of hotel restaurants but their eight-course tasting menu (£55 per person) had me converted.
-It’s served over a few hours and portions aren’t huge so you don’t end up stuffed.
-You’re left in the capable hands of chef Adam Jackson – though they’re happy to work around dietary restrictions – and the staff talk you through each course, which included seasonal local produce like scallops and venison.
+You don’t need to go far for dinner as the hotel’s Park Restaurant is one of the best in York.
+Their seven-course tasting menu (£65 per person without wine) is served over a few hours and portions aren’t huge so you don’t end up stuffed.
+You’re left in the capable hands of chef Adam Jackson – though they’re happy to work around dietary restrictions – and the staff talk you through each course, which includes seasonal local produce like scallops and venison.

-Towering over the city, you can’t miss the Cathedral and Metropolitical Church of Saint Peter in York – better known as York Minster (open from 9am, £10 adults, £9 seniors/students, free for children or with a York Pass).
-It’s one of the largest Gothic cathedrals in Europe (Minster was the title given to churches that were also monasteries).
-Explore the building’s history in the undercroft and the stunning stained-glass windows above ground.
+Explore the building’s history in the undercroft and its stunning stained-glass windows above ground.
 And if you’re travelling with a partner stop for a kiss by the Heart of Yorkshire stained-glass window, as legend says if you do you’ll stay together forever.
-You can also climb up the 275 steps to the top of the bell tower for panoramic views across the city and over Yorkshire (£5 extra).
+You can also climb up the 275 steps to the top of the bell tower for panoramic views across Yorkshire (£5 extra).

-Head to one of my favourite museums next – York Castle Museum (£10 adults, free for children or with a York Pass).
-The castle itself is long gone but instead the former prison buildings on the site have been converted into a museum.
-There’s a real mixture of exhibits, with a recreated Victorian Street, stories of past prisoners in the old cells and galleries dedicated to toys, the 1960s and the First World War.
+Next head to one of my favourite museums – York Castle Museum (£10.90 adults, £4 for children 5–16 or free with a York Pass).
+The actual castle is long gone but instead the former prison buildings on the site have been converted into a museum.
+There’s a real weird and wonderful mixture of exhibits in the museum, with a recreated Victorian Street, stories of past prisoners in the old cells and galleries dedicated to toys, the 1960s and the First World War.

-If you have time call in at Clifford’s Tower next door (£4.70 adults, £4.20 concessions, £2.70 children 5–15 or free with a York Pass), all that remains of the original castle built by William the Conqueror.
-It’s especially pretty in spring when the hill around it is covered hoards of daffodils.
+If you have time call in at Clifford’s Tower next door (£5.70 adults, £5.10 concessions, £3.40 children 5–17 or free with a York Pass).
+The tower is all that’s left of the 13th century castle and is built on the site of William the Conqueror’s original castle.
+It’s especially pretty in spring when the hill is covered in hoards of daffodils.
 Then stop for lunch at the Shambles Kitchen, a café famous for its pulled-pork sandwiches in the Shambles, York’s most photographed street with overhanging timber-framed buildings that date back as far as the 14th century.

-York is reputed to be Europe’s most haunted city, and you can learn about the city’s spooky side on a guided walk.
-There are a lot of companies running ghost tours, but slightly different is the Bloody Tour of York.
-Clad in Victorian dress, guide Mad Alice leads you through the twists and turns of the city’s medieval streets and snickleways (aka hidden passageways), with 90 minutes of gruesome stories of torture, blood and gore from the city’s history (departs 8pm from St William’s College by the Minster, £5 adults, £3 under-15s).
+York is reputed to be Europe’s most haunted city, and you can learn about the city’s spooky side on a guided walking tour.
+There are a lot of companies which run ghost tours, but slightly different is the Bloody Tour of York.
+Clad in Victorian dress, guide Mad Alice leads you through the twists and turns of the city’s medieval streets and snickleways (aka its hidden passageways), with 90 minutes of gruesome stories of torture, blood and gore taken from the city’s colourful history (departs 8pm from St William’s College by the Minster, £7 adults, £4 under-15s).

-Finally head to York’s National Railway Museum, the world’s largest railway museum which shows off the city’s long railway history in a huge train shed near the station (free entry).
-It has around 100 trains on display, from Queen Victoria’s Royal Train and the world speed record-holding Mallard to an original Eurostar train and the only Japanese Shinkansen bullet train on display outside of Japan.
+Finally head to York’s National Railway Museum.
+The world’s largest railway museum shows off the city’s long railway history in a huge train shed near York railway station (free entry).
+The museum has around 100 trains on display, with everything from Queen Victoria’s Royal Train and the world speed record-holding Mallard to an original Eurostar train and the only Japanese Shinkansen bullet train on display anywhere outside of Japan.

 Have you visited York?
 Do you have any tips to add on what to see, do and eat?